rcrowther/django-img/README.md

 I don't know about you, but if I have a new app I like to try with real data.
 If you have a collection of test images somewhere, try this management command,

-    ./manage.py image_create_bulk pathToMyDirectory
+    ./manage.py image_create_bulk news_article_images.NewsArticleImage pathToMyDirectory

+Note you need to give a path to a Model.
 You can create, meaning upload and register, fifteen or twenty images in a few seconds.